-You will need to configure a hunt group for calls to the intuity system.
-Calls to the number serving the hunt group will then be redirected by the hunt group to the several Intuity system voice ports.
+You will need to configure a hunt group for calls to the Lucent INTUITY system.
+Calls to the number serving the hunt group will then be redirected by the hunt group to the several Lucent INTUITY system voice ports.

-- 1. Administer your switch to create a hunt group for your Intuity system. - For System 75 and Definity G1 switches, use the procedure given in Assign the Hunt Group on page 3-8. - For Definity G3R switches, use the procedure given in Assign the Hunt Group on page 4-9 - For other Definity G3 switches, use the procedure given in Assign the Hunt Group on page 5-8
+- 1. Administer your switch to create a hunt group for your Lucent INTUITY system. - For System 75 and Definity G1 switches, use the procedure given in "Assign the Hunt Group" on page 3-9. - For Definity G3R switches, use the procedure given in "Assign the Hunt Group" on page 4-11 - For other Definity G3 switches, use the procedure given in "Assign the Hunt Group" on page 5-8